 Zuardi, A. W., Crippa, J. A., Hallak, J. E., Bhattacharyya, S., Atakan, Z., Martin-Santos, R., … & Guimarães, F. S. (2012).
 A critical review of the antipsychotic effects of cannabidiol: 30 years of a translational investigation [Abstract].
 Current Pharmaceutical Design, 18(32), 5,131–5,140.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/22716160

-The statements made regarding these products have not been evaluated by the Food and Drug Administration.
-The efficacy of these products has not been confirmed by FDA-approved research.
-These products are not intended to diagnose, treat, cure or prevent any disease.
-All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
-Please consult your healthcare professional about potential interactions or other complications before using any product.
-The Federal Food, Drug, and Cosmetic Act require this notice.
+Disclaimer: The Federal Food, Drug, and Cosmetic Act requires this disclaimer.
+We collected this information from various sources for the convenience of our customers.
+The statements made regarding these products were not evaluated by the Food and Drug Administration.
+The efficacy of these products is not confirmed by FDA-approved research.
+These products are not intended to diagnose, treat, cure, or prevent any disease.
+The information presented here is not meant as a substitute for information from health care practitioners.
+It is also not meant as an alternative to information from health care practitioners.
+Before using any product, you should consult your doctor and ask about the risk of interactions or complications.

 That leaves those touting CBD’s effectiveness pointing primarily to research in mice and petri dishes.
 There, CBD (sometimes combined with small amounts of THC) has shown promise for helping pain, neurological conditions like anxiety and PTSD, and the immune system—and therefore potentially arthritis, diabetes, multiple sclerosis, cancer, and more.